Melecio-Leyva/100-Day-Code-Challenge-python/README.md

 Day 74 Added RESTful API to existing blog post webstie.</br>
 Day 75 learning authentication.</br>
 Day 76 Applying authentication to blog post challenge.</br>
-Day 77 add Users to new blog website, using authentication
+Day 77 add Users to new blog website, using authentication</br>
+Day 78 learning to deploy the web app on HeroKu. using git.